ZachStefanich/OS_final/README.md

 ## Overview
 This project deals with synchronizing a binary search tree being implemented in a multithreaded environment.
 In addition to having the tree, we will have important functions like insert, delete, and add, as well as tests to assure it's operating as expected.

+## How to Run
+In order to run this program, all you need is a C compiler and to make sure you have a Python extension installed to analyze the results.
+It's a good idea if you are using a Linux subsystem to use sudo apt update to make sure everything is up to date, and also verify that gcc is intalled by running gcc.

 ## Kanban board (tasks)
 [Click Here](https://github.com/users/randyfranzmeier/projects/1/views/1)